Idaho Employment Background Screening Laws in 2025

 Recent litigation shapes Idaho’s background check landscape.
 Here are significant cases:

-Doe v.
-Idaho Logistics Inc. (2023) – Federal court ruled employers must provide specific reasons for denial.
+- Doe v.
+XXXX Logistics Inc. (2023) – Federal court ruled employers must provide specific reasons for denial.
 Moreover, generic adverse action notices proved insufficient.
 Consequently, employers should customize documentation.

-Smith v.
-Northern Idaho Healthcare (2024) – Court upheld termination based on undisclosed felony.
+- Smith v.
+XXXX Healthcare (2024) – Court upheld termination based on undisclosed felony.
 However, employer followed proper FCRA procedures.
 Therefore, compliance protected them from lawsuit.

 - Doe v.
-Idaho Healthcare Provider (2023): An applicant sued for FCRA violations after a credit check was conducted without consent.
+XXXX Healthcare Provider (2023): An applicant sued for FCRA violations after a credit check was conducted without consent.
 The court awarded damages, reinforcing the need for written authorization.

 Idaho Employment Screening